 To maintain the health and vitality of the urban forest through a comprehensive inspection, maintenance and reforestation program that is designed to ensure public safety, provide excellent customer service while beautifying the City of Merced.

+If your tree has a problem creating a hazardous situation, please call our office immediately to have it inspected and resolved at (209) 385-6800.
+Emergency situations that arise after regular hours, please call 385-6905.
+If your street tree is causing a problem with streetlights, power lines, or other structures, please call us.
+City trees are pruned according to internationally accepted pruning guidelines, which are designed to promote the health and safety of each tree.
+That means Merced will NEVER “top” a tree.
 The City of Merced has a special annual program for mistletoe removal in City trees.
 The program is carried out during the winter months when the mistletoe is easily observed in the trees.
 If you have mistletoe in your City tree, you need not call as it will be removed when we are in your area.

-Residents are responsible for watering street trees that are along the street in front of their homes.
+A: Residents are responsible for watering street trees that are along the street in front of their homes.
 This includes trees that are in the parkway area between the sidewalk and street.
 Trees should be “deep watered,” that is watered slowly for an extended period of time.
 This helps promote deep root growth, which is better for the tree and helps in reducing lifted and cracked sidewalks.

 Residents can trim back small branches within their reach from the ground for sidewalk clearance.
 Any other trimming on street trees is the city’s responsibility and shall only be performed by City forestry crews.

 A: Tree’s located in the public right-of-way and tree easements are City trees.
 These areas typically extend 8 to 10 feet behind the curb, even when no sidewalk is present.
 You can check your deed to confirm if trees are located on City-controlled property.
 If you are still unsure you can contact the Development Services front counter at City Hall to confirm the location of City tree easement and right-of-way boundaries.

-If you would like the City to consider planting a street tree in front of your home, call our office at (209) 385-6800 to make a request.
+A: If you would like the City to consider planting a street tree in front of your home, call our office at (209) 385-6800 to make a request.
 Requests will be considered based upon current tree policies and available funding.

-Repairing sidewalk damage caused by a City tree is an on-going effort by the City.
+A: Repairing sidewalk damage caused by a City tree is an on-going effort by the City.
 Call our office at (209) 385-6800 to report such damage or to see when a damaged section is scheduled for repair.
 In some cases, a temporary repair may be performed until a permanent repair can be made.

-Maintenance and repair of the sewer line on your property are your responsibility from the house to the City main-line connection located in the street.
+A: Maintenance and repair of the sewer line on your property are your responsibility from the house to the City main-line connection located in the street.
 Sewer problems can be due to various reasons.
 You will need to have a plumber determine if tree roots are involved.
 Have the plumber indicate where the blockage occurred and if he encountered tree roots.
 Then contact our office at (209) 385-6800 to schedule an inspection with our city forester to evaluate the problem.